Anthony Barnett (writer): Biography

 Barnett was awarded an honorary doctorate from The Open University in September 2013, and an honorary doctorate from Goldsmiths University in 2019, when his speech to graduates concluded:

 "In these dire times asking what you can do for others is the best way to reach out for yourself.
 This is what Martin Luther King was seeking when he called for the world to be governed by a love that does justice.
 Cooperation is harder but much more rewarding than competition.
 It means refusing both to be a victim and to make others your victim.
 It means sharing your feelings without being ruled by emotion; having empathy for the feeling of others when you don't share them.
 It means not closing down your identities, for we all have more than one, but allowing them to change and grow.
 It means using the facility of our digital age to be a co-creator of society and never just a consumer.
 It means always using the power of your intelligence, including your emotional intelligence, to make the call that matters, to ask what we can do for others – with love and justice.

-Barnett made a short film in 2022 on American politics, US Progressives on a Knife Edge, and in August 2024 he wrote an article about the dangers of surveillance in The Washington Spectator entitled "Switch It Off!".
+Barnett made a short film in 2022 on American politics, US Progressives on a Knife Edge, and in August 2024 he wrote an article entitled "Switch It Off!" in The Washington Spectator, about the dangers of surveillance.
 He writes a monthly column, "Notes on Now", in Byline Times.

+He was profiled in an interview with Jason Cowley for the New Statesman in November 2025.

+Anthony Barnett is a trustee of The openTrust, a director of Abolish Westminster Ltd and an advisor to Our House.